Skip to content

 Within the 0.5–3% historical range for clearing utilities.

 Every liquid, fragmented, multi-counterparty asset class on Earth grew a clearing layer that captured outsized economics.
-The orbital economy is that asset class today.
+The orbital commodities market is that asset class today.

 Design partners · Q3 2026

-Design-partner cohort terms across all five markets.
-Permanent seat on the rulebook working group.
-First-look at every new market class.
+Design-partner cohort terms across the live-signal and emerging markets.
+Permanent seat on the rulebook working group, including the Compute-Hours spec convening Starcloud, NVIDIA, Crusoe, hyperscalers, and frontier labs.
+First-look at every adjacent and roadmap market as it comes online.